deraa123/alx-zero_day/README.md

-My first readme is cool
+My first readme is cool and dupe